syncfusion-content/blazor-docs/blazor/datagrid/paging.md

 ## Pager template

-The pager template in Syncfusion&reg; Grid allows you to customize the appearance and behavior of the pager element, which is used for navigation through different pages of grid data.
+The pager template in Syncfusion<sup style="font-size:70%">&reg;</sup> Grid allows you to customize the appearance and behavior of the pager element, which is used for navigation through different pages of grid data.
 This feature is particularly useful when you want to use custom elements inside the pager instead of the default elements.

-To use the pager template, you need to specify the [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html#Syncfusion_Blazor_Grids_GridPageSettings_Template) property of the [GridPageSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html) component in your Syncfusion&reg; Grid configuration.
+To use the pager template, you need to specify the [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html#Syncfusion_Blazor_Grids_GridPageSettings_Template) property of the [GridPageSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html) component in your Syncfusion<sup style="font-size:70%">&reg;</sup> Grid configuration.
 The pagerTemplate property allows you to define a custom template for the pager.
 Within the Template, you can access the [CurrentPage](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html#Syncfusion_Blazor_Grids_GridPageSettings_CurrentPage), [PageSize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html#Syncfusion_Blazor_Grids_GridPageSettings_PageSize), [PageCount](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html#Syncfusion_Blazor_Grids_GridPageSettings_PageCount), **TotalPage** and **TotalRecordCount** values.

 The following example demonstrates how to render a **NumericTextBox** component in the pager using the `Template` property